-Once the applicants obtain the Australia Student Visa, they will be able to move in and out of the country.
+Once the applicants obtain the Australian Student Visa, they will be able to move in and out of the country.
 This is a temporary visa and the candidates will be allowed to stay in the country for around 5 years.
 Moreover, the actual duration will depend on the chosen program.
-Furthermore, the visa holders will be allowed to work for 40 hours every 2 week period once the course starts.
+Furthermore, the visa holders will be allowed to work for 40 hours every 2-week period once the course starts.

-The student visa 500 enables you to work up to 20 hours per week or 40 hours every two weeks.
+The student Visa 500 enables you to work up to 48 hours per fortnight.
 Once the training begins, you will be able to begin your part-time employment.
 International students enrolled in ACT public schools, on the other hand, are permitted to work a maximum of 10 hours per week throughout the academic school year.